Atxada/Maya_Migrate_Editor/README.md

 ## Install Instructions

-1.Extract Migrate_Tool_Editor.zip (file inside: migrate_editor.py and migrate_editor_installer.py)
+1. Extract Migrate_Tool_Editor.zip (file inside: migrate_editor.py and migrate_editor_installer.py)
-2.Start Autodesk Maya
+2. Start Autodesk Maya
-3.Drag migrate_editor_installer.py to viewport
+3. Drag migrate_editor_installer.py to viewport
-4.Tools have been added to the current active shelf
+4. Tools have been added to the current active shelf

 ## UI Details

-1.Target directory: All the resource path will be copied and repath to target directory 2.Folder icon: Let the user select where to put the resource (required to perform migrate) 3.Resolved Path Node: List all node in the scene that rely on external resources 4.Resolved File name: List the resolved linked resources 5.Migrate Checkbox: If checked, it will perform migrate to the corresponding node.
+1. Target directory: All the resource path will be copied and repath to target directory
+2. Folder icon: Let the user select where to put the resource (required to perform migrate)
+3. Resolved Path Node: List all node in the scene that rely on external resources
+4. Resolved File name: List the resolved linked resources
+5. Migrate Checkbox: If checked, it will perform migrate to the corresponding node.
 Vice versa
-6.Unresolved Path Node: List all unresolved node in the scene (important note: all the unresolved node will not migrated)
+6. Unresolved Path Node: List all unresolved node in the scene (important note: all the unresolved node will not migrated)
-7.Unresolved File Name: List all unresolved resources directory 8.Input Button: Click to explore the file attribute 9.File Path Editor: open maya file path editor 10.Refresh List: Refresh all content (if the the user changes a resource connection, this button will reload the resolved and unresolved lists.
-Just like maya native file path editor) 11.Save Scene As: Perform resource migration as well save the current scene as a new one with all of the modified attributes.
+7. Unresolved File Name: List all unresolved resources directory
+8. Input Button: Click to explore the file attribute
+9. File Path Editor: open maya file path editor
+10. Refresh List: Refresh all content (if the the user changes a resource connection, this button will reload the resolved and unresolved lists.
+Just like maya native file path editor)
+11. Save Scene As: Perform resource migration as well save the current scene as a new one with all of the modified attributes.
 (Note: Please keep in mind that the present Maya scene is the post migration file)